Your doctor has explained that you have breast cancer and has recommended treatment with chemotherapy.

 you should contact your clinic and they can prescribe special mouthwashes to

-Premature menopause; For pre-menopausal women, chemotherapy may affect your periods.
+Fertility may be affected by chemotherapy, in both men and women.
+It is important to discuss fertility with your doctor before starting treatment.
+For pre-menopausal women, chemotherapy may affect your periods.
 They may become heavier, lighter or may stop.
 In some women this may be permanent causing menopausal symptoms.
 You should not become pregnant during chemotherapy, as chemotherapy will damage a growing baby.
 You should still take contraceptive precautions even if your periods have stopped, as you could still become pregnant.
+Men must also use a barrier contraceptive whilst receiving chemotherapy as sperm is damaged by chemotherapy.

 Sore eyes; The front of the eyes (cornea) can occasionally feel dry and sticky, especially first thing in the morning.
 This usually comes on later in the course and can cause some redness and discomfort.
 Eye drops such artificial tears can be bought over the counter or prescribed by your medical team.